ToxicFrog/doom-mods/gzap/doc/design/protocol.md

-used to check that the correct WAD is loaded at runtime. `rank` is a count of the number of edges between this map and the start of the scan, used for difficulty-based logic. `monster_count` is the number of monsters in the map on UV, used for stats reporting. `clustername`, if nonempty, is the name of the cluster (typically: episode or chapter) this map belongs to.
+used to check that the correct WAD is loaded at runtime. `rank` is a count of the number of edges between this map and the start of the scan, used for difficulty-based logic. `monster_count` is the number of monsters in the map on UV, used for stats reporting.

+The `levelname`, `episodename`, and `clustername`, if present, are the user-facing names (typically from `MAPINFO`) for the level and its containing episode and cluster.
+These are not guaranteed to exist and, if present, are not guaranteed to be unique, not even the `levelname`.

 #### `AP-ITEM { map, name, category, typename, tag, secret, skill, pos }`